stucco/docs/docs/arch-v1.md

 ## RT (Storm)

+### Description

 [RT is the Real-time processing component of Stucco.](https://github.com/stucco/rt)

 ![overview of architecture](https://raw.github.com/stucco/docs/master/docs/arch.png)

 This diagram shows how RT connects to the other components described here.

+If the data it receives is not already included in the document store, it will be added.

+The data it receives will be transformed into a graph, consistant with the [ontology definition](https://github.com/stucco/ontology), and then added into the neo4j instance.

+### Configuration

+config.yaml file sets several options related to the AMQP queue and the number of bolt instances.

+### Input format

 It will accept messages through AMQP, formatted as described in the "output format" subsection of "collection," above.

-If the data is not already included in the document store, it will be added.
+It will send an acknowledgement to the queue when the messages are received, so that the queue can release these resources.

+### Output format

-The data it receives will be transformed into a graph, consistant with the [ontology definition](https://github.com/stucco/ontology), and then added into the neo4j instance.
+RT will generate a graph section from all input data, and merge this into the graph database instance.

+RT will also add the raw documents it receives to the document store if needed.

+RT may add additional intermediate output (eg. partially labeled text documents) to the document store if needed.

 ---------------------------------------------------------------------